xelis-project/xelis-blockchain/README.md

 The header work has to be equal to 73 bytes exactly and its hash to 32 bytes.

-**NOTE**: Miner key is not included in the immutable of the block work to be have generic block template that can be compatible with any miner.
+**WARNING**: Miner key is not included in the immutable of the block work (aka header work hash).
+This is done so a block template can be generic and easily updatable for any miner without re-generating a new block template each time.

+For pool development, you must verify that the miner public key in a received share is yours as it can be updated.

-All hashes are calculated using the `Blake3` hashing algorithm except the Proof-Of-Work hash.
+All hashes are calculated using the `Blake3` hashing algorithm except the Proof-Of-Work hash, which use [xelis-hash](https://github.com/xelis-project/xelis-hash).

-POW Hash should be calculated from the `BlockMiner` format and compared against the target difficulty.
+POW Hash should be calculated from the `MinerWork` format and compared against the target difficulty.

-NOTE: It is recommended to use the GetWork WebSocket server to be notified of new block work and submit correct work.
+**NOTE**: It is recommended to use the GetWork WebSocket server to be notified of new block work and submit correct work.

-Mining jobs are send only when a new block is found or when a new TX is added in mempool.
+Mining jobs from GetWork are only sent when a new block is found or when a new TX is added in mempool.
 Miners software are recommended to update themselves the block timestamp (or at least every 500ms) for best network difficulty calculation.

-The POW Hashing algorithm is [xelis-hash](https://github.com/xelis-project/xelis-hash).

 ## Client Protocol